twelsh37/twospace/WORKFLOW_README.md

 - This document now accurately reflects the real asset states and workflows for different asset types, including the 'Available Stock' state.
 - Mermaid diagrams have been updated to show the correct transitions for devices and monitors.
 - Explanatory comments and sections ensure clarity for all team members.
+- The Holding → Available Stock process is now fully documented for both backend and frontend.
 -->